OpenDreamProject/od-dm-reference/README.md

 ## Locally previewing the site

 All you need is Zola[^1].
 The instructions to install Zola are [here](https://www.getzola.org/documentation/getting-started/installation/).
 You can then run `zola serve` to preview the site as you edit the Markdown files.
-You will notice that the navigation bar is incomplete - that is to optimize serve times locally - you can read more [here](https://github.com/cmss13-devs/cmss13/issues/6606).
+You will notice that the navigation bar is incomplete - that is to optimize serve times locally.
+You can override this behavior with `ZOLA_ENV=prod zola serve` - but compile times may take up to 30 seconds.

 [^1]: As long as you are not altering site CSS.